 In addition, the Paris Museum Pass includes twenty other interesting attractions outside Paris, like Château de Versailles, Château de Fontainebleau, Villa Savoye or Château de Chantilly.

-Please note that the Paris Museum Pass does not include access to the Eiffel Tower, the Paris Catacombs, and Tour Montparnasse.
+Please note that the Paris Museum Pass does not include access to the Eiffel Tower, the Paris Catacombs, and the Tour Montparnasse.

 Where to Buy the Paris Museum Pass